phette23/c4l21-learn-to-love-the-command-line/content/022-example-and-running.md

 $ echo $0
 ```

 When you have typed out "<kbd>e-c-h-o-space-dollar-zero</kbd>" press <kbd>Enter</kbd> or <kbd>Return</kbd> to execute the command.
-You should see "bash" as a response, the name of the shell we're using.
+You should see something ending in "bash" as a response, the name of the shell we're using.

 Output
 {: .label .label-yellow }